 Voting in Person Process

 The polls are open on Election Day from 6:30 a.m. until 7:30 p.m.
-To check your voter registration, find your polling place, or check your voting districts, click here.
+Check your voter registration, find your polling place and check your voting districts.

 Voting Within Your Precinct

 On Election Day, as a registered voter, you must:

 - Report to your designated Election Day precinct.
 The name, location, and, address of your Election Day precinct may be found by checking your record using the Voter Lookup Tool, referring to the registration card mailed to you when you registered or by calling the Board of Elections office at (910) 253-2620.
 Due to the heavy call volume on Election Day, it is advised to call and inquire about your voting location prior to Election Day itself.

 - Go to the check in station and state your name and residence address.
 If it is a primary election, unaffiliated voters must also state in which party’s primary they would like to participate.
 For more information about unaffiliated voters and primary elections, please refer to the “Type of Elections” section of this website.

 - Sign an Authorization to Vote (ATV) document certifying that you are a US citizen, have completed a felony sentence (if you have been convicted), your address is current, and you have not already voted.